jskyjohnson/CTCI/README.md

 ![](https://img.shields.io/badge/maven-v3.6.3-informational)

 # Hello!
 Welcome to my java solutions for "Cracking the Coding Interview 6th Edition" by Gayle McDowell.
 Included is a functioning test suite for JUnit on Maven.
+I chose to make this a maven project since I wanted to have automatic code testing using the gitlab's ci pipeline.
+It added a bit of overhead to get this project working and the folder structures are more complex than needed.

+See the [Content](#content) section for all questions answered so far.

+The general file structure is as follows

+    .
+    ├── ...
+    ├── src
+    │   ├── main
+    |   |   ├── java\com\jsky\core             # Frequently asked questions

+    ├── docs                    # Documentation files (alternatively `doc`) │   ├── TOC.md              # Table of contents
+    │   ├── faq.md              # Frequently asked questions
+    │   ├── misc.md             # Miscellaneous information
+    │   ├── usage.md            # Getting started guide
+    │   └── ...                 # etc.
+    └── ...

 ## Content